The Couples Therapy Training and Education Program (CTTEP)

 Starts in September 2020

 We are pleased to offer the Couples Therapy Training and Education Program (CTTEP) at the White Institute for the 2020-2021 academic year.
 CTTEP starts in September, 2020 as a thirty week (one year) certificate program that follows the White Institute calendar.
 Due to COVID-19, we are accepting online learners for 2020-2021.
 If the need for social distancing ends, we will move to a hybrid model with both in-person and remote learning.
 The program has as its mission to educate and train mental health professionals in psychoanalytic-systemic couples therapy.
-CTTEP emphasizes Interpersonal Psychoanalytic-Systemic Couples Therapy, but the training includes additional psychoanalytic-systemic points of view.
+CTTEP emphasizes Interpersonal Psychoanalytic-Systemic Couples Therapy, while including additional psychoanalytic-systemic points of view.
 Our approach both in our theory of technique, and our practical guidance about intervening is defined by integrating core psychoanalytic constructs with constructs that define systems work.
 For example, we integrate the inevitability and usefulness of transference/countertransference phenomena and the enactment in the therapy of the therapeutic issues with the interlocking co-construction of couples' problems, triangulation and the intergenerational transmission of unresolved issues that constrain couples' interactional experiences and choices.

 The three consecutive ten-week case conferences, led by three different faculty members, offer case consultation to each trainee in turn with all students present.
 Each student will have presented a case for two weeks by the end of the three group case conferences.
 One-to-one off-site case consultation takes place in the consultant’s office for thirty weeks.

 ***** Applications for CTTEP are available now ******